|

 much like replenishing your prepaid wireless phone account, you can buy

-special reload cards, and even use direct deposit.
+special reload cards, and even use direct deposit if you have a bank

 Note that unlike prepaid wireless reloads, which often don't